 Influencers don't work for b2b propositions.
 I do.

 I've worked alongside selected partners to help them communicate their message to the small business market.
-For example, I worked with a US $75bn corporate to help them reach a targetted section of the market, through the use of broadcast media and written communications.
-I've also helped a JPY ¥578bn corporate through social media amplification and the use of my personal brand.
+For example, I worked with a US $75bn corporate to help them reach several targetted sections of the market, through the use of broadcast media and written communications.
+I've helped a JPY ¥578bn electronics manufacturer through social media amplification and the use of my personal brand.
 I've worked with perhaps the most well known automotive company and helped them share how they are supporting their community of customers and drivers.
 And I've worked with a household name, multinational financial services company to help them provide education and inspiration to their small business customers.

 I'm no "insta babe", but I have the eyes and ears of current and future business owners.

 There are a few rules that I always stick to:

 1. I must be a customer or advocate of your brand before recommending it to others.
 I won't do it just on the receipt of a 'freebie' - instead, I will only work with a brand for whom I'm prepared to put my hand in my own pocket for.